Community Group FAQs

 Yes absolutely!
 We can access and calculate contributions from all payment transactions and purchases (except cash payments) made at any CommUnity merchant where a member pays via direct credit (bank to bank), smartphone banking apps, Buy Now/Pay Later, eftpos, debit and credit card transactions as some examples.

 It would be of great help if you kept all your details relating your account/registration updated, this will ensure that the funds keep flowing to your CommUnity Group from your supporters (members).

 This includes your bank account details should they change or if your group changes banks.

-Everyone that registers with CommUnity – Members, Merchants and Community Groups – will have a private account that is username and password protected, where you will see a range of very useful information including money generated, totals received by each group you have chosen (historically as well), a ‘Promotions’ component directing you to CommUnity merchants, an ability to invite your friends to be part of CommUnity and manage your personal information.
+Everyone that registers with CommUnity – Members, Merchants and Community Groups – will have a secure, private CommUnity account that is username and password protected, where you will see a range of very useful information including money generated, totals received by each group you have chosen (historically as well), a ‘Promotions’ component directing you to CommUnity Merchants, an ability to invite your friends to be part of CommUnity and manage your personal information.
 This information is yours that only you can share with people you choose.